OPT Cytotechnologist Jobs

 Focus on large health systems over small private labs

 Large hospital networks and academic medical centers have established HR processes for sponsoring work visas after OPT.
-Smaller private labs often lack the infrastructure to file H-1B petitions, making them riskier long-term bets for international students on time-limited authorization.
+Smaller private labs often lack the infrastructure to file H-1B visa petitions, making them riskier long-term bets for international students on time-limited authorization.

 Highlight your OPT timeline clearly in applications